TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 events this might not be the most accurate (there are other options you may try further below).

-**NOTE** Currently (01/31/2022) if your environmental dataset has a Depth component, `matchEnvData` will average the value over all available depths.
+**NOTE** Currently (01/31/2022 / v0.15.1) if your environmental dataset has a Depth component, `matchEnvData` will average the value over all available depths.
-This will be expanded in future versions in Q1 2022
+This is changed in v0.15.2 and later (currently on GitHub not yet on CRAN), in these versions you can specify a `depth` argument to set the depth you need or range of depths to average over (ex. `depth=0` to get surface value, `depth = c(100, 400)` to average over depths between 100m and 400m).

 To see the data, you can use the `getMeasures` function.
 The `measures` are special values stored for each event so that `PAMpal` knows to export